Feature Writing JOUR 73104

 In this course you will:

-• Teach the difference between news and feature writing.
+- Learn the difference between news and feature writing

-• Become more adept at finding, developing and pitching story ideas
+- Become more adept at finding, developing and pitching viable story ideas

 (Note: The week-by-week content of our syllabus will shift and evolve as we go but what’s here should give you an idea about how the class will flow.)